viksant/viksant.github.io/_posts/2022-10-23-Cyborg_machine_THM.md

 Hash: $apr1$BpZ.Q.1m$F0qqPwHSOG50URuOVQTTn.
   [+] MD5(APR)
 ```
-Now we know its type, we can unhash it using hashcat:
+Now that we know its type, we can unhash it using hashcat:

 ```shell
 hashcat --force -m 1600 -a 0 hash.txt /usr/share/wordlists/rockyou.txt